madhurimarawat/ML-Model-Datasets-Using-Streamlits/README.md

 ---

-## About Project :
+## About Project : HyperTuneML Platform

 <p>Complete Description about the project and resources used.</p>

---> In this project I made a streamlit website in which you can apply multiple supervised learning algorithm on various datasets.<br><br>
---> I also did Data Visualization to show the working of this algorithms on the datasets.<br><br>
---> I have deployed this website using streamlit.<br><br>
---> Visit Website from : <a href="https://ml-model-datasets-using-apps-3gy37ndiancjo2nmu36sls.streamlit.app/">ML Algorithms on Inbuilt and Kaggle Datasets</a>
+- **Streamlit Website for Machine Learning Algorithms**: Developed a dynamic web application using Streamlit where users can interactively apply multiple supervised learning algorithms to various datasets.
+The app is designed to showcase **improved model accuracy** through **hyperparameter tuning** on diverse **real-world datasets**.

+- **Data Visualization**: Implemented comprehensive data visualization features to illustrate the performance and results of the applied algorithms on different datasets.
+Visualizations include graphs, charts, and metrics to enhance understanding.

+- **Hyperparameter Tuning for Enhanced Model Accuracy**: Users can select specific hyperparameters and datasets, with the app displaying the corresponding accuracy metrics.
+Interactive graphs visually depict the algorithm's performance, providing **practical insights** into predictive analytics.

+- **Deployment**: Successfully deployed the web application using Streamlit, making it accessible online for users to utilize and explore.

+- **Project Website**: Explore the project and its functionalities [HyperTuneML Platform](https://ml-model-datasets-using-apps-3gy37ndiancjo2nmu36sls.streamlit.app/).

 ---